The Inspection Process

 Post Inspection Expectations

 The inspector should provide an out briefing to notify you of any concerns or discrepancies found during the inspection.
-If there were findings, you will likely receive a Letter of Investigation within 10 days of the inspection.
-A Letter of Investigation is an investigative tool that serves the dual purposes of notifying an alleged violator they are under investigation and provides them an opportunity to respond to allegations.
+You will likely receive a Letter of Investigation within ten days of the inspection if there were findings.
+A Letter of Investigation is an investigative tool that serves the dual purposes of notifying an alleged violator that they are under investigation and providing them with an opportunity to respond to allegations.

-For more information, refer to compliance and enforcement section of Safe Cargo.
+For more information, refer to the compliance and enforcement section of Safe Cargo.